-Patrice Jean is an intellectual property attorney with over a decade of experience counseling leading and start-up pharmaceutical, chemical, and biotechnology companies in areas of patent law.
-In particular, she is adept at asserting and defending the patent rights underlying the core technologies and innovations of leading hi-tech and pharmaceutical companies, so as to protect and/or improve their access to multi-billion dollar markets.
-She also defends her clients against damages claims asserted by competitors, having spared them from paying billions of dollars in damages to date.
-As a patent prosecutor, Dr. Jean’s knowledge of the patenting process strengthens her litigation abilities, allowing her to argue the validity of her clients’ patents while challenging the validity of third-party patents.
+Patrice Jean has over a decade of experience counseling leading and start-up pharmaceutical, chemical, and biotechnology companies in all areas of patent law.
+In particular, she is adept at asserting and defending the patent rights underlying the core technologies and innovations of leading hi-tech and pharmaceutical companies.
+She also defends her clients against damages claims asserted by competitors, sparing them billions of dollars in damages.
+Additionally, her patent prosecution practice strengthens her litigation abilities, allowing her to argue the validity of her clients’ patents while challenging the validity of third-party patents.

-Dr. Jean is known for her efforts to advance the progress of diversity in the legal profession.
+Dr. Jean is committed to advancing the progress of diversity in the legal profession.
 She is a 2014 Fellow of the Leadership Council on Legal Diversity, an organization of corporate chief legal officers and managing partners devoted to improving diversity in the legal profession.
 She is also co-chair of the firm’s Diversity Committee and an Executive Committee Member for the Hon.
 William C. Conner IP Inn of Court.